hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `connection_name` - The connection name of the instance to be used in connection strings.
 For example, when connecting with [Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/connect-admin-proxy).

+* `dsn_name` - The DNS name of the instance.
+See [Connect to an instance using Private Service Connect](https://cloud.google.com/sql/docs/mysql/configure-private-service-connect#view-summary-information-cloud-sql-instances-psc-enabled) for more details.

 * `service_account_email_address` - The service account email address assigned to the instance.